 As a holding company with no significant business operations of its own, Federal Life Group, Inc. will depend on intercompany dividends or other distributions from its subsidiaries as the principal source of cash to meet its obligations.
 The ability of Federal Life to pay dividends to its corporate parent is limited under Illinois law.
 Such dividends may only be paid out of earned surplus (excluding unrealized capital gains), and no dividend may be paid that would reduce Federal Life's statutory surplus to less than the amount required to be maintained by Illinois law for the types of business transacted by Federal Life.
 All intercompany dividends must be reported to the Illinois Department of Insurance prior to payment.
 In addition, Federal Life may not pay an "extraordinary" dividend or distribution until 30 days after the Illinois Director of Insurance has received sufficient notice of the intended payment and has not objected or has approved the payment within the 30-day period.
-An "extraordinary" dividend or distribution is defined under Illinois law as a dividend or distribution that, together with other dividends and distributions made within the preceding 12 months, exceeds the greater of:
+An "extraordinary" dividend or distributions made within the preceding 12 months, exceeds the greater of: